Accumulator Options

 - These derivatives establish a price range within which the asset must remain for traders to profit.

-- They can be used for a variety of purposes, from speculating on short-term price movements to hedging risk.
+- They can be used for a variety of purposes, from speculating on short-term price movements to hedging risk in certain situations.

 Best Broker With Accumulator Options

-Deriv is emerging as the best accumulator options broker for day traders, with 1-5% growth rates, durations up to 230 ticks, and integrated risk management tools.
+Deriv is the best accumulator options broker for day traders from our tests, with 1-5% growth rates, durations up to 230 ticks, and integrated risk management tools.

 Accumulators are available on all of Deriv’s bespoke volatility indices, with trade sizes from $1 to $100.